Lech Zürs am Arlberg Resort Guide - Real Reviews From Real Skiers

 For a slower, more serene pace during your downtime, there’s a whole host of luxurious spa areas in the many different luxury hotels.
 Hotel Arlberg’s design-led spa is a favourite, complete with heated outdoor pool, Finnish sauna and Horizontal Shower by Dornbracht.

-Accommodation Options in Lech Zürs
+Accommodation in Lech Zürs

 The range of accommodation is varied.
 You could choose the €10,000 per night Spa Chalet Mimi or opt instead for the Lech Hostel at around €45 for a single room with shared bathroom facilities.
 Luxurious hotel options include Severin’s Alpine Retreat and Hotel Auriga, and decent self-catering options include Appartements Spullersee and Haus Braunarl - but both of those will mean you need to take a short bus ride to the centre.